dudareolon/CS260_Final_Project/README.md

 Figure 2

+The properties of a Spanning Tree are:
+ - There are the same number of vertices in the graph and in the spanning tree
+ - There are an amount of vertices-1 edges
+ - The tree should be connected
+ - The spanning tree should be acyclic, which means you should not be able to find a cycle in the tree

-Now for the actual desing of my program, I will have:
+Now for the actual design of my program, I will have:

 ---------------------------------------------------------------------------------------------------